 - In a large bowl sift together the sugar, flour, cocoa powder, baking soda, salt, and baking powder.
 Mix to combine.
 Set aside.

 - In the bowl of an electric mixer combine eggs, vanilla, oil, and milk mix until fully combined.
 Slowly add in dry ingredients.
 Mix until fully incorporated.
 Add in hot coffee, the mixture will be very thin.
 Pour evenly into prepared pans.

 - Bake for 25-30 minutes.
 Or until a toothpick inserted comes out clean.
 Set aside to cool completely, then wrap in plastic wrap and freeze overnight.

-- While cake is cooking I make fresh salted caramel.
+- While the cake is cooking I make the fresh salted caramel.
 In a thick bottomed heavy saucepan cook the sugar on low-medium heat.
 Do not mix the sugar but you can swirl the pan around to mix it that way.
 The sugar will begin to turn to an amber color.